kannavdhawan/Fake-News-Challenge/README.md

-# Baseline FNC implementation

 Information about the fake news challenge can be found on [FakeChallenge.org](http://fakenewschallenge.org).

-This repository contains code that reads the dataset, extracts some simple features, trains a cross-validated model and performs an evaluation on a hold-out set of data.

-Credit:
-* Byron Galbraith (Github: @bgalbraith, Slack: @byron)
-* Humza Iqbal (GitHub: @humzaiqbal, Slack: @humza)
-* HJ van Veen (GitHub/Slack: @mlwave)
-* Delip Rao (GitHub: @delip, Slack: @dr)
-* James Thorne (GitHub/Slack: @j6mes)
-* Yuxi Pan (GitHub: @yuxip, Slack: @yuxipan)

-## Questions / Issues
-Please raise questions in the slack group [fakenewschallenge.slack.com](https://fakenewschallenge.slack.com)

-## Getting Started
-The FNC dataset is inlcuded as a submodule and can be FNC Dataset is included as a submodule.
-You should download the fnc-1 dataset by running the following commands.
-This places the fnc-1 dataset into the folder fnc-1/

-    git submodule init
-    git submodule update

-## Useful functions
 ### dataset class
 The dataset class reads the FNC-1 dataset and loads the stances and article bodies into two separate containers.